-13.5.
+11.5.
 Rockbox in Flash

-13.5.1.
+11.5.1.
 Introduction

-When you bought your Recorder V2/FM, it came with the Archos firmware in flash ROM.
+When you bought your Ondio, it came with the Archos firmware in flash ROM.
 When you power on your player, this Archos firmware starts, and then loads an updated firmware from disk if present (ajbrec.ajz).
 An ordinary Rockbox installation only replaces the on-disk firmware, leaving the flash ROM contents intact.
 That means the Archos firmware still controls the boot process.

 The main reason to change this is to improve the startup time of your player.
 The Archos bootloader is rather slow.
 With Rockbox in flash, your player will boot much faster, typically in three to five seconds.
 Furthermore you might prefer a clean Rockbox environment, with as little remnants of the Archos software as possible.
+On your player it is also possible to execute Rockbox directly from flash ROM, increasing the amount of free RAM for buffering music.
+This is called Rombox.